 Jeremy Wagner signed a book deal for his work of fiction, The Armageddon Chord, in late 2010.
 The book was due for release in August of 2011.
 The book was about a song, which could unleash evil upon mankind.
 The band was touring and opening for Obituary’s Carnival Of Death 2012 tour alongside Encrust, Jungle Rot and more.
 Gorgasm’s Damian Tom Leski was singing.

 Broken Hope signed with Century Media in late 2012.
 Broken Hope’s Omen Of Disease would be released on October 1st, 2013 through Century Media Records.
 Necronomicon, Disgorge and Broken Hope would support Deicide on the No Salvation Tour 2013 in October.
 A 30-year-old man named Jesus Ortega was arrested for allegedly attacking three people during Broken Hope's set opening for Deicide at the Tricky Falls club in El Paso, Texas on October 22nd.
 Deicide and Broken Hope had a falling out until the band’s reconciled, to keep the tour intact, after arguing publicly over a shared bass rig.
 Broken Hope’s Jeremy Wagner had claimed Deicide’s Benton had lost the former band’s bass rig cables and Benton countered that Broken Hope wouldn’t allow him to use the rig anymore.
 Wagner called Benton “unprofessional” and “egomaniacal” among other things, while Benton claimed the opening band didn’t understand the protocols of being an opening band.
 Singer Chuck Labossiere of Psychotic Gardening was filling in with Broken Hope for tour dates in Europe and Canada in 2012 and 2013 as Damian Leski (also of Gorgasm) could not leave the United States.
 In late 2014, Guitarist Chuck Wepfer and bassist Shaun Glass left Broken Hope to concentrate on their new band, The Bloodline.
 Broken Hope brought in Matt Szlachta (Dirge Within and Chimaira) and Diego Soria (Disgorge).
 Broken Hope released a DVD called Live Disease At Brutal Assault on September 18th, 2015 through Century Media.
 It was filmed and recorded at the 19th annual Brutal Assault festival in Josefov, Czech Republic on August 8th, 2014.
-Broken Hope would issue an album called Mutilated & Assimilated in December of 2016.
+Broken Hope would issue an album called Mutilated & Assimilated in June of 2017 after initially announcing it for December of 2016.

 BROKEN HOPE - LOATHING - METAL BLADE